vlaaad/reveal/README.md

 If you are using socket repl, run main in `vlaaad.reveal` namespace with `repl` argument.
 Starting Reveal repl from the repl is done similarly: by invoking `(vlaaad.reveal/repl)`.

-If you don't want to use it as a repl, call `(vlaaad.reveal.ui/make)` and it will open a window and return a function: call it with 1 argument to submit a value, call it with 0 arguments to close the window and dispose it.
+If you don't want to use it as a repl, calling `(vlaaad.reveal/ui)` will open a window and return a function: call it with 1 argument to submit a value, call it with 0 arguments to close the window and dispose it.

 ## Try it out